-Usually, couples stay in New York City for a few days.
+Usually, tourists stay in New York City for a few days.
 You can get a USB flash drive (digital memory) with high resolution images.
 By owning the digital files you can make your own prints, enlargements, albums, etc. saving you money without sacrificing picture quality.

 Brooklyn Bridge Park.

 Brooklyn Bridge Park is an 85-acre (34 ha) park on the Brooklyn side of the East River in New York City.
 Designed by landscape architecture firm Michael Van Valkenburgh Associates, the park has revitalized 1.3-mile (2.1 km) of Brooklyn’s post-industrial waterfront from Atlantic Avenue in the south, under the Brooklyn Heights Promenade and past the Brooklyn Bridge, to Jay Street north of the Manhattan Bridge.
 The site includes Brooklyn Piers 1–6, the historic Fulton Ferry Landing, and the preexisting Empire–Fulton Ferry and Main Street Parks.
 Two Civil War-era structures, Empire Stores and the Tobacco Warehouse, will also be integrated into the park.
 After the city and state signed a joint agreement in 2002, site planning and project funding proceeded, with construction started in 2008 using land reclaimed using soil from the new World Trade Center site.

 Brooklyn Bridge Park is overseen by Brooklyn Bridge Park Corporation, a not-for-profit entity responsible for the planning, construction, maintenance, and operation of the park.
 The Corporation’s mission is to “create and maintain a world class park that is a recreational, environmental and cultural destination enjoyed by residents of, and visitors to, New York City”.